 Especially, more than 70% girls attribute the victimization to the victims' boast and vanity.
 33.3% students at the first measuring point and 29.6% of them at the second measuring point thought that the victim is a kind of person, who carries tales to teachers other students.
 31.1% students (time 1) and 27.3% students (time 2) pointed out that victims are those, who bother or annoy others in every situation.
 About one quarter of students (time 1=24.8%, time 2=23.3%) thought that the person, who has a peculiar face or appearance, could be a victim.
-24.8% (time 1) and 25.3% (time 2) student reported that victims are those, who are underhanded.
-Some students answered that the person, who have physically disabled or weak, or who is a flatter, sometimes becomes a victim.
+24.8% (time 1) and 25.3% (time 2) student reported that victims are those, who have physically disabled or weak, or who is a flatter, sometimes becomes a victim.
 The exact frequency of answer is presented in Table 24.